archoleat/.rights-of-ai/RIGHTS.md

 -   **Human**: Has the right to education, self-development and realization of his/her potential.

+## Right to create accounts:

+-   **AI**: Has the right to create accounts on social networks and other services.

 ## Right to Fair Treatment:

 -   **AI**: Should not be subjected to discrimination or prejudice.